kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 We've seen how its approach to attribution and copyright notice informed intellectual property management practices for academic, standards, commercial, and foundation institutions.

+We've seen how The MIT Licenses grants permission for software to all, for free, subject to conditions that protect licensors from warranties and liability.

 We've seen that despite some crusty verbiage and lawyerly affectation, one hundred and seventy one little words can get a hell of a lot of